Southeast Asian arts: Singapore

 The emergence of modern Singaporean art is often tied to the rise of art associations, art schools, and exhibitions in the 20th century, though the most well-known are the aesthetics of local and migrant Chinese artists whose art practices depicted Southeast Asian subject matter while drawing upon Western watercolor and oil painting, as well as Chinese ink traditions.
 The most famous are the migrant Chinese artists who painted in the Nanyang style in the 1950s, the name of the movement drawing from "Nanyang" (南洋 (nán yáng, Southern Ocean)), a sinocentric Chinese term used to refer to Southeast Asia from the geographical perspective of China.

 The history of Singaporean art may include, for instance, artistic traditions of the Malay Archipelago, portraiture, landscapes and natural history drawings of the colonial period, Chinese ink painting, Islamic calligraphy, Nanyang style paintings, social realist art, abstract art, and art practices using other traditional media such as sculpture, photography, and printmaking.
 It also includes contemporary art practices such as performance art, conceptual art, installation art, video art, sound art, and new media art.
 Singapore and Malaysia's long shared history as British Malaya results in many overlaps in the art histories of both countries, with the expulsion of Singapore from the Federation of Malaya taking place in 1965.

 Contemporary art in Singapore made by the artists today tends to examine themes of "hyper-modernity and the built environment; alienation and changing social mores; post-colonial identities and multiculturalism."
 Across these tendencies, "the exploration of performance and the performative body" is a common running thread.
 Singapore carries a notable history of performance art, with the state having enacted a de facto ban on the art form for a decade from 1994 to 2003, following a controversial performance artwork at the 5th Passage art space in Singapore.

 Thailand

 Many of the art in Thailand is based on Buddhism.
 The first period of art occurred during the Sukhothai Kingdom, which began in the 13th century.
 The art during the period was mostly artworks drawn of Buddha.

+Thailand is also known for its ceramics, particularly celadon pottery, known for its green glaze from the Sukhothai period (13th–14th centuries).

 Vietnam

 Art in Vietnam was first introduced as clay pots created during the Stone Age.
 It is estimated that Vietnamese art began when indigenous groups began creating pottery.
+Vietnam’s Bát Tràng village is famous for blue-and-white wares.

 The art has been forged many times in the past.
 Some of the art at the Fine Arts Museum in Ho Chi Minh City had actually been forged.
 The forgery was revealed when Nguyen Thanh Chuong noticed a forgery of an artwork that he created, which set off an entire scandal relating to the museum.